scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 Be creative. :rainbow:

 Another point to consider.
-If the attacker would have additional knowledge, for example that `send.amount` is likely smaller than `100` and `tsfr.amount` is likely bigger than `100`, then they might still guess with some probability which function was called:
+If the attacker had additional knowledge, for example that `send.amount` is likely smaller than `100` and `tsfr.amount` is likely bigger than `100`, then they might still guess with some probability which function was called:

 1. `{"send":{"amount":55}}`
 2. `{"tsfr":{"amount":123}}`